FlashCrafter Logo

 Should I invest in mini-split (ductless) expertise?

 YES—Boston has massive ductless mini-split market due to historic homes without ductwork.
 Market opportunity: (1) 40%+ of Boston homes lack central air (brownstones, triple-deckers built before AC existed).
 (2) Adding AC to historic homes via mini-splits = $8K-$18K per install (much easier than adding ductwork = $15K-$30K).
 (3) Mini-splits also provide heating (heat pumps)—market as year-round solution.
 (4) Affluent Boston homeowners embrace technology and energy efficiency.
+(5) Mass Save rebates up to $10,000 for heat pump installations make sales easier.
 Certification: Get Mitsubishi Diamond Contractor or Fujitsu Elite Dealer status (requires training, but marketing advantage).
-Marketing strategy: Publish content about 'AC for historic homes', 'ductless solutions Boston', 'Mitsubishi mini-splits'.
+Carrier, Daikin, and LG also have certification programs.
+Marketing strategy: Publish content about 'AC for historic homes', 'ductless solutions Boston', 'Mitsubishi mini-splits', 'Mass Save rebates'.
 Average install: 2-3 zones ($10K-$15K), high profit margin (40-50%).
 Even 15-20 mini-split installs per year = $150K-$250K additional revenue.
-Summer (May-Sept) is slower for traditional heating contractors—mini-splits fill the seasonal revenue gap.
+Summer (May-Sept) is slower for traditional heating contractors—mini-splits fill the seasonal revenue gap and create year-round business.

 We Also Serve These Northeast Markets